Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 Al Horford Insights vs. the 76ers

-- He's taken 5.2 threes per game, or 9.3% of his team's shots from beyond the arc this season.

-- Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- Defensively, the 76ers are third in the league, conceding 110.9 points per game.
+- Defensively, the 76ers are ranked third in the NBA, giving up 110.9 points per game.

-- On the glass, the 76ers have allowed 41.2 rebounds per game, which puts them second in the league.
+- The 76ers are the second-ranked squad in the league, giving up 41.2 rebounds per contest.

-- Looking at assists, the 76ers have conceded 24.2 per contest, sixth in the NBA.
+- Allowing 24.2 assists per contest, the 76ers are the sixth-ranked squad in the NBA.

-- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the league.
+- In terms of 3-pointers, the 76ers have given up 11.6 makes per contest, fifth in the NBA.

 Al Horford vs. the 76ers